 And it wasn’t just Google’s users questioning the trade-off.
-Regulators and decision makers also finally started to understand how free internet products and services made money, and the companies behind them soon faced a long-awaited reckoning.
+Regulators and decision makers also finally started to how free internet products and services made money, and the companies behind them soon faced a long-awaited reckoning.

 With its golden goose getting old, ad blocking rising, public opinion shifting, regulation closing in, and all of its ambitious bets on the future failing to make money, a lot was riding on Google’s next moves.